arrowhead-f/azure-iot-hub-adapter-java-spring/README.md

 ### Example

-Instead of providing an empty skeleton, this project comes with a direct example in implementing an adapter.
+Instead of providing an empty skeleton, this project comes with a direct example implementing an adapter.
 It assumes a [DHT11](https://www.mouser.com/datasheet/2/758/DHT11-Technical-Data-Sheet-Translated-Version-1143054.pdf) sensor with an ESP32 microcontroller that sends measurement data to the IoTHub in the following format:

 ```json
 {"deviceId":"aitia-esp32-1", "messageId":18,"temperature":26.600000, "relative_humidity":62.000000}
 ```
-From the JSON Object above only the `temperature` and `relative_humidity` properties are mapped to a `IoTHubData` object.
-The provider registers two services, a *temperature* and a `humidity` service.
+From the JSON object above only the `temperature` and `relative_humidity` properties are mapped to a `IoTHubData` object.
+The provider registers two services, a *temperature* and a *humidity* service.
 The REST endpoints are implemented that are returning with a response (the actual temperature or humidity) in SenML format.
 (There is also a custom response DTO class for further example.)

 If you use the provided `azuretesttemperature.p12` certificate (for demo purposes only) make sure you leave the client system name as *azuretesttemperature*.